supanida-de/mtDNA-mutation-screening/README.md

 Python-based mtDNA mutation screening pipeline with QC and clinical annotation, developed as a bioinformatics learning project.

 ## About the project
 Mitochondria are an important cell organelle that functions in generating ATP for cells as a source of chemical energy.
-This mechanism is involved in several genes in the nucleus and mitochondria.
-However, the abnormal genes in mitochondria can affect and cause diseases in humans, including Leigh syndrome, Leber hereditary optic neuropathy (LHON), myoclonic epilepsy with ragged red fibers (MERRF), and mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS).
+This mechanism is mediated by proteins encoded by both nuclear and mitochondrial genes [1-2].
+However, the abnormal genes in mitochondria can affect and cause diseases in humans, including Leigh syndrome, Leber hereditary optic neuropathy (LHON) [3], myoclonic epilepsy with ragged red fibers (MERRF) [4], and mitochondrial encephalomyopathy, lactic acidosis, and stroke-like episodes (MELAS) [5].
 This project implements a Python-based pipeline to identify mutations in mitochondrial DNA (mtDNA) sequences of humans available in the NCBI database.
-Mutation information and clinical annotation were curated from the Mustafa et al. study.
+Mutation information and clinical annotation were curated from the Mustafa et al. study [6].

 ## Features
 * SNP-based mtDNA mutation detection from FASTA sequences